kneath/kss/README.md

 # Knyle Style Sheets

-This is a ruby library for parsing KSS documented stylesheets and generating styleguides.

 Inspired by [TomDoc](http://tomdoc.org), KSS attempts to provide a methodology for writing maintainable, documented CSS within a team.
 Specifically, KSS is a CSS structure, documentation specification, and styleguide format.
 It is **not** a preprocessor, CSS framework, naming convention, or specificity guideline.

 ### New here?